-Figure 2 shows global maps of XCH4 for land (normal) and ocean (sunglint) soundings separately.
+Figure 2 shows global maps of XCH4 for land and ocean soundings separately.
 These have been sampled onto a 1x1 degree grid and cover the entire time range of available GOSAT-2 data.

 Figure 1: Co-located GOSAT-2-TCCON XCH4 measurements for normal measurements.